jprayner/piconet/driver/nodejs/README.md

 main();
 ```

-The above is available demo is available as [an installable project](https://github.com/jprayner/piconet/tree/main/driver/nodejs/examples/tx-notify) under the example folder.
+The above is available demo is available as [an installable project](https://github.com/jprayner/piconet/tree/main/driver/nodejs/examples/tx-notify) under the examples folder.

 ## Fault-finding